Be a Fraud Fighter!

-Governor Dayton declared November 12-18, 2017 Fraud Awareness and Prevention Week.
-During this week, we explore five high value actions to fight fraud.
+Governor Dayton issued a proclamation declaring November 11 – 17, 2018 Fraud Awareness and Prevention Week.
+During this week, we will learn how to help fight fraud.
 But before you act, each day we help you see how:

 - Fraud can happen anywhere;

 - Fraud costs you, your agency, and the state; and

 - Fraud awareness and prevention is the responsibility of every state employee.

 Tuesday’s Daily Fraud Fact: Fraud Can Happen Anywhere (PDF version)